Starter farms application information

 - A desire to work in a way that promotes equality

-Applicants have the chance to lease holdings from Forestry and Land Scotland (who manage the National Forest Estate) under a Modern Limited Duration Tenancy (MLDT) agreement.
+Applicants have the chance to lease holdings from Forestry and Land Scotland (who manage Scotland's national forests and land) under a Modern Limited Duration Tenancy (MLDT) agreement.
 This will be for a period not exceeding 10 years.